 Here is where the plot thickens for women over 35.
 As a woman reaches “advanced maternal age” (otherwise known as her mid-30’s), her ATP production and mitochondrial function start to decline.14 As a result, her chances of conceiving decline as well.15,16 This is evidenced by research linking impaired mitochondrial function in the eggs and ovaries with lower fertilization rates, lesser embryo quality, and lower rates of embryo implantation.17,18

 And to complicate things further, because aging is associated with the increased generation of free radicals, women of a certain age also have the negative effects of oxidative stress to contend with.19 More specifically, oxidative stress negatively affects the quality of gametes (i.e., reproductive cells including egg and sperm), oocyte maturation, oocyte fertilization, sperm efficiency, and overall embryonic development.20–23 Double blerg.

 Alright, here is where COQ10 comes in.
 As we’ve noted, CoQ10 supports mitochondrial health by supplying cellular energy in the form of ATP and inhibiting the propagation of harmful free radicals.
 This has led some to question whether CoQ10 can help counteract ovarian aging by providing the energy required to carry out reproductive functions and by inhibiting the negative effects of oxidative stress.

-In other words: Can supplementing with CoQ10 support reproductive health by enabling older eggs to function more like younger eggs?
+In other words: Can supplementing with CoQ10 support egg quality and fertility by enabling older eggs to function more like younger eggs?